huiminlim/dream2space-wiki/v0.2-doc/users/01-sd-mass-production.md

     ![Boot volume](images/this_pc_boot.png)

+## Step 2: Copy Custom Setup scripts to the SD Card

-10. Click on the `boot` drive in `File Explorer`.
+1. Click on the `boot` drive in `File Explorer`.

     ![Boot Drive](images/boot_drive.png)

-    Download and copy the config scripts into the `boot` drive.
+2. Download and copy the config scripts into the `boot` drive.

     The config scripts can be downloaded from here: